 The book is a short read, only 135 pages.
 However, on each page, you can clearly hear and feel Lu Ann’s love and passion for tea.
 She has a very gentle voice and it comes off very genuine, like an enthusiastic friend who wants to share something they love.

 Tea-spiration discusses a range of topics regarding tea from how to evaluate tea, the different types of teas, considering how tea gets to the consumer, how to appreciate tea, how Lu Ann sips her tea, and tea pairings.
 At the back of the book, Lu Ann also includes 24 inspirational quotes from various people.

 I really enjoyed reading this book, and it works because of its short format.
-It is very different than the other books I’ve read on tea.
-I found Lu Ann almost like companion or friend chatting about tea.
+It is very different from the other books I’ve read on tea.
+I found Lu Ann almost like a companion or friend chatting about tea.
 For me, I really appreciated her talking about how she drinks her tea.
 When I first started my tea adventure, I always felt like I was doing something wrong.
 But she encourages people to drink tea without worrying.

 This would be a great book for someone new to tea and even someone who is experienced and wants to see tea from someone else’s perspective.
-There were a few lines that I felt were more geared to someone who was quite invested in tea already, but I think a beginner could still pick it up and enjoy it.
+There were a few lines that I felt were more geared to someone who has quite invested in tea already, but I think a beginner could still pick it up and enjoy it.